coolguy284/node-hash-backup/docs/format_v2.md

           object {
             path: string (relative path inside the backup folder, '.' for root folder (/ file), and path string for other folders / files; path string uses '/' as separator always; no leading '/' and no trailing '/' for any path),
-            type: string (either "file", "directory", or "symbolic link"), hash?: string (file hash, property only present on files), symlinkType?: string (either "file", "directory", or "junction"; not present if unknown or on linux), symlinkPath?: string (base64 encoded; only present on symbolic links),
+            type: string (either "file", "directory", or "symbolic link"), attributes?: string[] (allowed length is 0 or 1, only allowed value is 'readonly'), hash?: string (file hash, property only present on files), symlinkType?: string (either "file", "directory", or "junction"; not present if unknown or on linux), symlinkPath?: string (base64 encoded; only present on symbolic links),